 Examples of online Masters courses include:

 - MSc Health Psychology, University of Liverpool

 - MSc Nuclear Science and Technology, The University of Manchester

 - PGCert Climate Change Management, University of Edinburgh

 A computer, internet connection, standard office software such as Microsoft Word, a camera and a headset are all you need.
 The university often provides any required specialist software, but check this with the course leader.

-One concern of studying online is lack of interaction with peers.
+One concern of studying online is the lack of interaction with peers.
 However, universities are keen to build communities of online students and provide discussion forums.
 You may also have video tutorials and live seminars with your lecturers.

 As there is no central applications system for postgraduate study you'll apply online and send your application directly to your chosen university, just like for on-campus programmes.
 Institutions set their own application criteria so check what they require.
 Learn more about applying for a Masters.